 The most obvious difference is color.
 Another is the structure; typically, White GSD breeders strive to maintain the “original” sound structure of the German Shepherd Dog.
-Most white shepherd breeders shy away from the extreme rear angulation that is found in so many German Shepherds today
+Most white shepherd breeders shy away from the extreme rear angulation found in so many German Shepherds today.

 - American Canine Association Inc – ACA

 - American Pet Registry, Inc – APRI

 - Dog Registry of America, Inc – DRA